QortexDevs/wordpress-developer-setup/README.md

 4. `plugins` and `themes` directories will be created within you project folder.
 5. Add your plugin files and remove all unnesessary plugins and themes from these folders.
-6. Set the `PLUGIN_NAME` environment variable
+6. Set the `PLUGIN_NAME` environment variable if you are developing plugin
+7. Set the `THEME_NAME` environment variable if you are developing theme
-7. Now you can place all your assets to the `src` folder and webpack will build them into one `main.js` file and place it in your plugin assets folder
+8. Now you can place all your assets to the `src` folder and webpack will build them into one `main.js` file and place it in your plugin and/or theme assets folder
-8. To run webpack use
+9. To run webpack use

 ``` sh
 npm run watch